quasar098/booksmack/README.md

 this is going to be used a bit like vim, with a high learning curve but efficient usage

-if you would, please go to `chrome://extensions/shortcuts` and set the keybind for the extension as `Ctrl+B`
+if you would, please go to `chrome://extensions/shortcuts` and set the keybind for the extension as `Ctrl+Shift+B`

 #### shortcuts: